 |Jan 29||13||Freight paid on the purchase of goods||40|

 2. Columnar or Analytical Petty Cash Book:

-For small-scale business, simple petty cash book is sufficient but on a medium or large scale business number of petty expenses increases hence it is desirable to have the separate record for each type of petty expenses.
+For small-scale businesses, a simple petty cash book is sufficient but on a medium or large scale business number of petty expenses increases hence it is desirable to have a separate record for each type of petty expense.
 But this one will be able to know which items of petty expenses need to be controlled.
 The format of it is shown below:

 Details of Column in Columnar Petty Cash Book: –

-These following all column are same with simple Petty Cash Book
+The following all column are the same with simple Petty Cash Book

 - Debit / Receipts: –